 OTTAWA (Reuters) - Canada's economy grew faster than expected in November, rising 0.3 percent after a tepid 0.1 percent rise in October and no gain in September, Statistics Canada said on Thursday.

-The median forecast in a Reuters survey of economists was for a 0.2 percent rise, though eight of the 21 analysts surveyed predicted an increase of at least 0.3 percent.
+The median forecast in a Reuters survey of economists was for a 0.2 percent rise, though eight of 21 analysts did predict an increase of at least 0.3 percent.
 Taken to the second decimal place, the rise was 0.28 percent.
-The data was adjusted for seasonal factors such as Christmas shopping.
+The data is adjusted for seasonal factors such as Christmas shopping.

 The number improves the outlook for the fourth quarter, which economists had repeatedly downgraded after a relatively strong first half of 2012.
 The Bank of Canada this month predicted annualized fourth quarter growth of 1.0 percent.

-(Reporting by Randall Palmer; Editing by Alex Paterson and Bernadette Baum)
+(Reporting by Randall Palmer; Editing by Alex Paterson and Chizu Nomiyama)